coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoS/LedgerNanoSTroubleshooting/NanoSFixIncorrectBalance.md

 # Fix Incorrect Balance

-_If your balance or transactions are incorrectly displayed in the Ledger Live application, there may be a problem with network synchronisation.
-You can try to fix this by clearing the cache._
+>If your balance or transactions are incorrectly displayed in the Ledger Live application, there may be a problem with network synchronisation.
+You can try to fix this by clearing the cache.

 ## **Clear The Cache**

 The transactions of the accounts in your portfolio are downloaded from the blockchain network.
-This data, the _cache_, is stored on your computer and optionally encrypted with your password.
+This data, the cache, is stored on your computer and optionally encrypted with your password.
 Clear the cache to delete the downloaded data and force a full resynchronisation with the network.

 1. Click on Settings.
 2. Click the **help** tab.